Colon polyps

 Overview

 A colon polyp is a small clump of cells that forms on the lining of the colon.
 Most colon polyps are harmless.
-But over time, some colon polyps can develop into colon cancer.
-Colon cancer can be fatal when found in its later stages.
+But over time, some colon polyps can turn into colorectal cancer.
+Colorectal cancer can be deadly when found in its later stages.

 Colon polyps don't usually cause symptoms.
-It's important to have regular screening tests because colon polyps found in the early stages can usually be removed safely and completely.
-The best prevention for colon cancer is regular screening for and removal of polyps.
+It's important to have regular screening tests because colon polyps found early can usually be taken out safely and completely.
+The best prevention for colorectal cancer is regular screening.

 Symptoms

-• Change in stool color.
-Blood can show up as red streaks in your stool or make stool appear black.
+• Changes in stool color.
+Blood can show up as red streaks in the stool or make stool appear black.
 A change in color also may be caused by certain foods, medicines or dietary supplements.

 • Iron deficiency anemia.
-Bleeding from polyps can happen slowly over time, without visible blood in your stool.
-Chronic bleeding may lead to iron deficiency anemia, which can make you feel tired and short of breath.
+Bleeding from polyps can happen slowly over time, without visible blood in the stool.
+Chronic bleeding may lead to iron deficiency anemia, which can cause tiredness and shortness of breath.

 • Pain.
-A large colon polyp can block part of your bowel, leading to crampy abdominal pain.
+A large colon polyp or cancer can block part of the bowel, leading to cramping and belly pain.

 When to see a doctor

-• A change in your bowel habits that lasts longer than a week.
+• A change in bowel habits that lasts longer than a week.

-You should be screened regularly for polyps if:
+You should be screened regularly for colorectal cancer if:

 Causes